interledger/coil-wordpress-plugin/README.md

 - Watches for any changes and reports back any errors in your code.

 ## 👉  `npm run build`
+> ⚠️ I have found using this command causes the Gutenberg editor to fail because of minification issue so use at your own peril. ⚠️

 - Use to build production code for your block inside `dist` folder.
 - Runs once and reports back the gzip file sizes of the produced code.